- No regular dentist visits required

 If you're looking to make your teeth straighter, there may be a few different treatments at your disposal to help you get the smile you crave.

-For braces, wires are used to pull your teeth into better alignment.
-Braces tend to be made from metal, ceramic, resin or composite material.
-They use brackets that are fixed to your teeth and tied together by rubber bands.
+They tend to be made from metal, ceramic, resin or composite material and are attached to your teeth using brackets, which are fixed to your teeth for the duration of the treatment and tied together by rubber bands.

 Both options have pros and cons.
 Generally speaking, metal braces are seen as a trustworthy and affordable option to tackle dental alignment issues.
 Braces tend to be better at re-working teeth that suffer from overcrowding.
 Also, they tend to cost a bit less than aligners as we explain below.
 As braces are fixed to your teeth, you won't have to worry about misplacing them.

 Aligner treatments may offer a smooth and pain-free treatment process.
 The average overall treatment time with aligners can be as few as four months in some cases, making them quicker than most conventional braces.
 Aesthetically, patients are more likely to prefer the see-through appearance of aligners.
 However, the typical cost of aligners is more than with braces.

 There are a range of teeth straightening companies to consider, including the following:

 According to Orthodontics Australia, the typical length for wearing braces is between one and three years.
 However, this will vary depending on how much straightening is needed.
 Most patients will use aligner treatments for between six and 18 months.
 Once again, this varies if a certain condition requires less or more time to correct.

 Aligner brands like Invisalign, SmileDirectClub and EZ Smile all claim to straighten your teeth in as little as four months, depending on the state of your teeth at the beginning of treatment, but this usually does take longer.